Magicboomliu/Accelerator-Simple-Template/README.md

 # Accelerator-Simple-Template

 This an example of training the [Marigold Depth Estimation](https://huggingface.co/spaces/toshas/marigold) using accelerator using the sceneflow dataset.
 Since the original training code is not open source, only the inference pipeline is released, so the performance is not guaranteed.
+BTW, Any other dataset is fine, just change the dataloader.

 Reference Code: [Marigold-ETH](https://github.com/prs-eth/marigold)